 Once you have deleted the unwanted photos, the next step is to eliminate the files that your system created.
 In Photos, it is the cache files while for iPhoto, it is the service copies.
 Understandably, both are difficult to find but there are ways to do so.

 The Photos cache includes the iCloud local copies, Faces cache and other elements related to your apps.
-How do I free up disk space on my Mac by deleting photos?
+How to clear disk space on Mac by deleting photos?
 For macOS versions earlier than Sierra, simply follow these steps:

 At this point, you will see several folders in the Finder window.
 The Photos cache rests in these folders, but it can be tricky which ones are safe to remove and what is not.
 Remember that removing the wrong file can disrupt the overall performance of Photos.